MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 ## API Limits

 The API supports up to 3 agents and 20 waypoints for Basic account customers.
-For paying customers, the API supports up to 10 agents and 100 waypoints.
+For Enterprise account customers, the API supports up to 10 agents and 100 waypoints.

 We may increase the API limits in the future based on customer feedback and needs.